About

 Copan serves as a crucial source of cultural heritage for both the local community and the global community at large.
 The site is a symbol of the rich and complex history of the region and offers an opportunity to learn about and celebrate the achievements of the ancient Maya civilization.
 In 1980, UNESCO recognized the importance of Copan by designating it a World Heritage Site, highlighting its outstanding universal value.

-During 2022, the teams working at Copan created a full 3d scan of the elaborate tunnel system within the temples that was able to be reached.
+During 2022 and 2023, the teams working at Copan created a full 3d scan of the elaborate tunnel system within the temples that was able to be reached.
 These tunnels were created by archaeologists over the last century to study the structures that were built upward and outward over time.

 Unlike pyramids in other cultures that may have been created all at once, the ancient Maya built their pyramids and temples outward generation by generation, similar to Russian nesting dolls.
 In order to study them, archaeologists had to excavated inside the temples, creating tunnels to the deepest and oldest parts of the city.